alwaysbegrowing/bond-docs/litepaper.md

 ### Default and delinquency

 If a bond issuer does not pay the owed amount by the maturity date, the bond becomes delinquent.
 Subsequently, Arbor alerts the bond holders as well as credit protocols.
-If the principal and interest is not paid after a reasonable amount of time, the bond is declared to be in default and the aforementioned parties are alerted once again.
+If the principal and interest is not paid after one week, the bond is declared to be in default and the aforementioned parties are alerted once again.
 Once a bond is defaulted on, bond holders will be able to exchange their bond tokens for a prorated share of the collateral provided at issuance from the collateral contract.

 ### Mitigating default risk